influxdata/docs-v2/content/influxdb/cloud/reference/json-parsing.md

 ## Example MQTT message with JSON arrays
 Currently, there is limited support for working with key/value pairs that are held within a JSON array.
-Entire arrays cannot be loaded into a single field value, but if your messages have a fixed number of values in the array being passed you can specify a subscript number to work with them in your JSON path.
+Entire arrays cannot be loaded into a single field value, but if your messages have a fixed number of values in the array being passed, you can specify an array index number in your JSON path.

 ```json